Parliamentary.ai

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-The costs associated with the bill will likely be minimal, relating primarily to the administrative processes of enacting the legislation.
+The bill is not expected to have a direct impact on government spending.
+No specific figures regarding financial implications are provided in the bill text.

 Groups Affected

-• House of Commons: Given enhanced power to remove the Prime Minister.
+• The House of Commons: The House gains greater power to remove a Prime Minister.

 Full Text